pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 ### DEPLOY TO PROD != DONE && DEPLOY TO PROD != RELEASE

-With Continuously Delivery the definition of "deploy to prod" changes dramatically and that can be a very difficult thing to adapt to.
+With Continuous Delivery the definition of "deploy to prod" changes dramatically and that can be a very difficult thing to adapt to.
 We used to have this so ingrained into our culture and process, we didn't even realise it was a thing!
 We would say _"deploy to prod"_ all day long and it would be implied to mean _"it's done, it's ready for release"_.
 Suddenly, as we started to gradually switch some of our services to CD, "deploy to prod" meant something completely different!
 This was an extremely difficult issue for us to resolve and it took time.
 It's often not enough to just communicate it - it has to be learned